SuperMohit/golang-tuts/README.md

  * create a consumer-2 thread -- this prints the squared value form the channel-2

 # Day 5:
+1. Worker Pool using go routine
-1. sync package wait group and mutexes
+2. sync package wait group and mutexes